Monday, 26 September 2016

 You can also tell I shop at Costco.
 Hello bulk everything!

 The top shelf housed all of the mason jars I use for food storage and, of course, mason jar salads.
-I also use the pantry to store small appliances and accessories.
-They were crazy messy and getting out of control.

 Here’s a close up of one of the food shelves.
 I’m embarrassed to admit some of the things I found in this pantry.
 Easter candy shoved in the back of the shelves.
 Items that I’d clearly bought a second of because I couldn’t find the first and thought we were out.
 I can’t decide what’s more embarrassing—this or my purse?